yetulaxman/linux-2/_tutorials/02d-sharing-images.md

 - how to share your Docker image with others.

 ### Sharing Docker Images without DockerHub
-Sharing means taking the images we’ve built on your local machine and making them available for other people to use We often times need to share  our dockerized image to another person
+We often times need to share  our dockerized image to another person.
+Sharing means taking the images we’ve built on your local machine and making them available for other people to use

 docker has save command where you can save into tar file.
 We can list the directory after save.